elite-se/plantestic-team-2/README.md

 The grammer supports all of the official PlantUml syntax except for the special multiline syntax, e.g., for notes.
-To achieve multiline notes, simply use the literal '\n' in the description of your notes, e.g.:
+To achieve multiline notes, simply use the literal '\n' in the description of your notes:

 ```
 note over Bob : this is a\nmultiline note